 - A general understanding of and appreciation for international places, cultures, arts, and people that enrich our lives;

 - Characteristics of a World Ready Student, including preparation for the workplace and the skills necessary to be a life-long learner.

-For the RN-BSN students some general education credits will be satisfied via articulation agreement with their school of nursing.
+For RN-BSN students, some general education credits will be satisfied via articulation agreement with their school of nursing.
 Thus students may not be able to see a credit-for-credit course satisfaction for general education courses on their transcripts.